AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

     1. number
     1. boolean

   All other parameter types are categorized under one of the above.
 None is not supported.
 Ensure that you select one of the types above.
-Types are not case sensitive.
+Types are not case-sensitive.
 Spaces are not allowed in the parameter `name`. `<Parameter Descrption>` `<parameter>  can have multiple words. </parameter>`

 * **Return Type**
   Syntax: `@return {type}`